 When planning your unit activities, it is useful to map out what parts would work better online and what parts would work better in the classroom.
 Consider the desired outcomes below.

-- Independent Reflection: If you want to students to reflect independently on content, and/or make personal connections, the discussion should probably take place online.
-Students will have time to response to a question posed by you.
+- Independent Reflection: If you want students to reflect independently on content, and/or make personal connections, the discussion should probably take place online.
+Students will have time to respond to a question posed by you.

 - Understanding of Multiple Perspectives: If you want students to appreciate and understand a topic from multiple perspectives, the discussion could occur either online or in the classroom.
 Consider the amount of time available in class.
 Consider whether this activity will benefit from or be hindered by the hierarchical structure of an online discussion forum.
 Classroom or small group discussions may be more organic in nature.
 Online discussions may provide the opportunity for deeper reflection, and the discussion question may be more opened ended.